ivankra/javascript-zoo/engines/brimstone.md

 <a href="../conformance/kangax-es2017/SharedArrayBuffer.prototype.Symbol.toStringTag.js">SharedArrayBuffer.prototype.Symbol.toStringTag.js</a>: ReferenceError: SharedArrayBuffer is not defined
 <a href="../conformance/kangax-es2017/SharedArrayBuffer.prototype.byteLength.js">SharedArrayBuffer.prototype.byteLength.js</a>: ReferenceError: SharedArrayBuffer is not defined
 <a href="../conformance/kangax-es2017/SharedArrayBuffer.prototype.slice.js">SharedArrayBuffer.prototype.slice.js</a>: ReferenceError: SharedArrayBuffer is not defined
-<a href="../conformance/kangax-es2017/annex-b.for-in-assignment-non-strict.js">annex-b.for-in-assignment-non-strict.js</a>: SyntaxError: Variable declarations in the left hand side of a for each loop must contain a single declaration with no initializer
 </pre></li>
 <li>ES2018: 100%</li>
 <li>ES2019: 100%</li>